Kornweiss-Medical-LLC/KMLLC/docs/blogpost_fha_case_study.md

 The distinction between primary and secondary amenorrhea is important, because women with secondary amenorrhea by definition have had normal menses at one time or another.
 They have proven that they possessed (at least at some time, if not still) the biochemical and anatomical potential for menstruation.
 Women with primary amenorrhea have never had a menstrual period, and therefore it is in question as to whether there is an absence of a biochemical or anatomical element necessary for menstruation.

 It's important to realize that many of the causes of secondary amenorrhea could also cause primary amenorrhea.
-Take for example a case of functional hypothalamic amenorrhea, which can be caused by poor nutrition.
+Take for example a case of functional hypothalamic amenorrhea, which can be caused by inadequate nutrition.
 An individual might have all of the normal anatomy and physiology required for menstruation, but they do not have enough nutrition during their adolescent years to induce menstruation.
 This is an extrinsic cause of amenorrhea, but the case will be defined as primary amenorrhea, simply because the patient did not have her first menstrual period by age fifteen.

 Thus, I think it may be more useful to think of amenorrhea as either intrinsic or extrinsic.
 That is, due to an inborn (intrinsic) cause versus an acquired (extrinsic) cause.
 An example of an intrinsic cause is an enzyme deficiency like [congenital adrenal hyperplasia](https://en.wikipedia.org/wiki/Congenital_adrenal_hyperplasia).
 In this group of conditions, there is an enzyme deficiency that causes an abnormal hormone profile often leading to primary amenorrhea in females.